 If you hover the mouse over dialog_title English value, you can click green key name itself to navigate to the source key or click any other area to edit it.

 First, switch to language duplicate find view.
 To do so, click small language triangle on the dashboard and choose "Show duplicates".

 In the duplicates view, there is an option to link the keys one by one (make sure to select the "main" one first) or link 'em all using the button on top.

 Referencing all languages

 So, you are done with base language duplicate hunting and set references for all dupe translations.
 You can either repeat the process language by language, or use mass-action in the editor in order to apply it to all languages.
-Go to the editor, select all keys and choose Fill translations with references... from the floating box.
+Go to the editor, select all keys and choose Cross-reference all languages... from the floating box.
 This would look up all non-base languages of these keys and in case the content is empty and base language translation is linked to a key, it would do the same for all other languages.